 If you’ve ever written an essay or research paper, you’ve probably been told not to use contractions.
 However, what about contractions in writing?
 When you’re writing a book, can you use them?
 Does this differ in academic writing and scholarly writing?

 Contractions are a type of informal writing, and yet, they sound far more natural in conversations, or narrative driving a fiction book.

 But first, what are contractions?
 Is there a contractions list?

 Knowing how to use contractions is an important grammar rule.
 And when you know how to use them properly—and when to ignore them—you’ll probably write a better story.

 What Are Contractions?
 Contractions Definition

-A contraction is a combination of two words—almost always a noun with a verb—linked with an apostrophe into one, shortened word.
+A contraction is the shortened form of a word.
+It combine two words—almost always a noun with a verb—linked with an apostrophe into one, shortened word.

 We use contractions every day, usually without noticing them.
 Why?
 Because contractions are simple, easier to pronounce, and part of our vernacular.

 However, if you think contractions are a modern invention, proof that the English language is going to the dogs, you couldn’t be more wrong.